-20 Mekong River Commission (1995).
+&lt;sup>20 Mekong River Commission (1995).
 Agreement on the Cooperation for the Sustainable Development of the Mekong River Basin

-21 Tordoff, A.W. et al. (2011).
+&lt;sup>21 Tordoff, A.W. et al. (2011).
 Ecosystem Profile: Indo-Burma Biodiversity Hotspot 2011 Update.
 Critical Ecosystem Partnership Fund (CEPF).

-22 UNEP (2009).Cambodia environment outlook.
+&lt;sup>22 UNEP (2009).Cambodia environment outlook.
 Report published by Ministry of Environment, Kingdom of Cambodia.

-23 National Biodiversity Steering Committee (2014).
+&lt;sup>23 National Biodiversity Steering Committee (2014).
 The Royal Government of Cambodia: Fifth National Report to the Convention on Biological Diversity.

-No single government authority has overarching responsibility for the management of wetlands in Cambodia.
-Instead, governance is spread across a number of government authorities, with different authorities responsible for different aspects of wetlands or the activities that impact on them.
+authorities, with different authorities responsible for different aspects of wetlands or the activities that impact on them.
 A full list of all the authorities involved in wetland management, and their respective responsibilities, can be found in Table 3.